Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Results

 \section{Results}

-The non-minimal content of our model results in $12$ free parameters that contain the masses of the dark species and various dark sector couplings, cf. \cref{sec:model}.
-A thorough investigation of a rich phenomenology of the model would therefore require extensive and sophisticated numerical methods.
-We therefore limit our discussion to only slices of this multidimensional parameter space.
-Below, we first justify our choice for the fixed parameters, and later we present the results of our analysis in the most convenient two-dimensional ($m_{A^\prime}$, $g_D$) plane.
+The non-minimal content of our model results in $9$ free parameters that contain the masses of the dark species and various dark sector couplings; see \cref{sec:model}.
+Our goal in this paper has been to point out some new signatures that arise in the model, rather than to perform a thorough investigation of its rich phenomenology.
+We, therefore, limit our discussion to only slices of this multidimensional parameter space.
+Below, we first justify our choice for the fixed parameters, and later we present the results of our analysis in a convenient two-dimensional ($m_{A^\prime}$, $g_D$) plane.